aiven/aiven-examples/redis/python/README.md

-### Redis® Python Example
+### Redis®* Python Example

-This example uses the [redis](https://pypi.org/project/redis/) library to connect to Redis®, write a key/value pair, and read it out again.
+This example uses the [redis](https://pypi.org/project/redis/) library to connect to Redis®*, write a key/value pair, and read it out again.

 #### Installing Dependencies